openstack/openstack-ansible/doc/source/admin/scale-environment.rst

 #.
 Disable all OpenStack services running on the compute node.
-   This can include, but is not limited to, the ``nova-compute`` service and the neutron agent service.
+   This can include, but is not limited to, the ``nova-compute`` service and the neutron agent service:

    .. note::

-     Ensure this step is performed first
+     Ensure this step is performed first.

    .. code-block:: console